usecallmanagernz/commands/README.md

 `sudo pip3 install -r requirements.txt` to satisfy those dependancies.

-To use `mediastream` you will need to also install GStreamer and the Glib Glib object bindings.
+To use `mediastream` you will need to also install GStreamer and the Glib object bindings.
 Installation is OS dependant, the following example shows how to install those packages on Debian/Ubuntu:

 ```sh
 sudo apt install python3-gi python3-gst-1.0 \